 Step 4: Declutter small appliances

-You know that cabinet that is home to all your small appliances you never use?
+You know that cabinet that is home to all the small appliances you never use?
 It’s time.

-I recommend starting with the small appliances cabinet or space, as it will allow you to make room for a lot more stuff as you work your way through the other cabinets!
+I recommend starting with cabinet or space for small appliances, as it will allow you to make room for a lot more stuff as you work your way through the other cabinets!

 When was the last time you used your juicer?
 Be honest.
 How about the rice cooker?